 The Company determined that the license did not have value to Alexion on a stand-alone basis due to the specialized nature of the research services to be provided by the Company that are not available in the marketplace.
-Therefore, the deliverables are not separable and, accordingly, the license, undelivered research and development activities and JSC and JPT participation are a single unit of accounting.
-When multiple deliverables are accounted for as a single unit of accounting, the Company bases its revenue recognition model on the final deliverable.
-Under the agreement, the last deliverable to be completed is its research and development activities and participation on the JSC and JPT, which are expected to be delivered over the same performance period.
-The Company is utilizing a proportional performance model to recognize revenue under the agreement.
-During the three months ended March 31, 2015, the Company recognized revenue of \$0.7 million related to the agreement.
+Therefore, the deliverables are not separable and, accordingly, the license, undelivered research and development

 The Company evaluated whether the milestones that may be received in connection with the agreement are substantive or non-substantive milestones.
 The Company concluded that the first pre-clinical milestone in the agreement is non-substantive due to the certainty at the date the arrangement was entered into that the event will be achieved.
-The Company will recognize revenues from the related milestone payment over the period of performance.
-During May 2015, the Company achieved the first pre-clinical milestone of \$1.75 million under the terms of the agreement.
+Once the milestone is achieved, the Company will recognize revenues from the related milestone payment over the period of performance.
+In May 2015, the Company achieved the first pre-clinical milestone under the agreement and received \$1.75 million payment from Alexion in the second quarter of 2015.

 The remaining non-refundable pre-clinical milestones that are expected to be achieved as a result of the Company's efforts during the period of substantial involvement are considered substantive and are recognized as revenue upon the achievement of the milestone, assuming all other revenue recognition criteria are met.
-Milestones that are not considered substantive because the Company does not contribute effort to the achievement of such milestones are generally achieved after the period of substantial involvement and are recognized as revenue upon achievement of the milestone, as there are no undelivered elements remaining and no continuing performance obligations, assuming all other revenue recognition criteria are met.
+Milestones that are not considered substantive because the Company does not contribute effort to the achievement of such milestones are generally achieved after the period of substantial involvement and are recognized as revenue upon achievement of the milestone, as there are no undelivered elements remaining and no continuing performance obligations, assuming all other revenue recognition criteria are met